olivier-su/Intention/README.md

 # Intention

-Intention is a productivity application aimed at providing users with visual tracking of their goals.
+Intention is a productivity application aimed at providing users visual tracking for their goals.

 Current features: